Selangor temple riots, planned Malay rights rally could undermine unity: Analysts

 “These group of people are taking advantage of the freedom under the new government.
 It is also a challenge to the government,” he noted.

-The government has warned against spreading fake news, inciting hatred and had called on the public to check the veracity of news.
+The government has warned against spreading fake news and inciting hatred, and had called on the public to check the veracity of news.

 SOCIAL MEDIA A FERTILE GROUND FOR FAKE NEWS